When Machines Join the Moral Circle: The Persona Effect of Generative AI Agents in Collaborative Reasoning: Method

 The binary model was fitted using a mixed‐effects logistic regression with random intercepts at the group level to account for intra‐group dependencies.
 Predictors were drawn from prior analytical layers to maintain theoretical coherence: the \textit{moral framing} ($\text{FP}_{ij}$) captured each participant’s proportion of moral language, \textit{moral reasoning} ($\text{Reason}_{ij}$) represented the degree of integration among competing moral claims, and the group‐level \textit{semantic divergence} ($\text{DTW}_{j}$) reflected conceptual exploration across time based on topic‐shift distances between early and late discussion segments.
 The experimental \textit{condition} ($\text{Condition}_{j}\in\{\text{Control}, \text{Supportive AI}, \text{Contrarian AI}\}$) was included as a fixed effect.
 To control for baseline moral stance, the participant’s pre‐discussion decision category ($\text{Decision}_{\text{pre},ij}$) was entered as an additional predictor, accounting for systematic differences in change likelihood across initial positions (e.g., \textit{Random} responses being less stable).
 Formally, the transition model estimating the probability of moral stance change after discussion is expressed in Equation~\ref{eq:moralchange_lmm}, where $\text{Change}_{ij}=1$ indicates a post‐discussion decision different from the pre‐discussion choice, and $\text{Change}_{ij}=0$ indicates stability.
 Holm‐adjusted pairwise comparisons were applied to assess differences among conditions.

 The second model predicted the \textit{moral justification complexity}, a continuous measure derived from participants’ open-ended explanations of their moral choices.
 Following the integrative complexity tradition \cite{conway_automated_2014}, this construct reflects the extent to which individuals recognise and integrate multiple moral considerations.
 A \textit{moral complexity index} ($\text{MC}_{\text{post},ij}$) was computed as the product of moral differentiation and integration: the Shannon entropy of moral-foundation usage (indicating the diversity of moral frames invoked) multiplied by the mean semantic distance among foundations (representing the degree of conceptual integration across moral perspectives).
-The resulting scores were rescaled to the unit interval $[0,1]$ for interpretability, with higher values indicating more diverse and integrated moral reasoning.
-The corresponding pre-discussion index ($\text{MC}_{\text{pre},ij}$) was entered as a covariate to control for baseline variability in reasoning complexity.
-The linear mixed-effects model is expressed in Equation~\ref{eq:moralcomplexity_lmm_revised}.
-Holm‐adjusted pairwise comparisons were applied to assess differences among conditions.
+This multiplicative form reflects a non-compensatory conception of complexity, whereby high complexity requires both diverse moral considerations and their meaningful integration, consistent with integrative-complexity theory.